 By being honest and upfront with potential buyers, you can help them make informed decisions about whether or not to purchase your home.
-And by providing full disclosure and additional information about floodplain variances and insurance coverage, you can help them feel more comfortable about making that decision.
+And by providing full disclosure and additional information about floodplain variances and insurance coverage, you can help

 When selling a home in a floodplain, it is important to understand the value of your property.
 This can be done in a number of ways, including reviewing recent sales of similar homes in your area and getting an appraisal from a professional.

 By reviewing recent sales of similar homes in your area, you can get a good idea of the value of your property.
 This information can be helpful when setting a listing price for your home and negotiating with prospective buyers.
 It can also help you determine whether or not you need to make any repairs or renovations before putting your home on the market.

 If you decide to get an appraisal from a professional, be sure to ask them about their experience with appraising homes in floodplain areas.
 They will be able to give you an idea of how much your home is worth and whether or not it would be a good idea to make any repairs or renovations.

 In some cases, homes in floodplain areas may be worth less than homes that are located in other parts of town.
 It is important to understand this before putting your home on the market.
 By doing your research and understanding the value of your property, you can make sure you are getting the best price for your home.